IMEMR

 How to cite this article

-Kazemi Dermenaki Farahani R, Rahzani K, Hekmat Pu D, Rostami A. The oral effect of Centella asiati on burn wound healing: a randomized clinical trial.
+Kazemi Dermenaki Farahani R, Rahzani K, Hekmat Pu D, Rostami A. Effect of Oral Extract of Centella asiatica on Burn Pain and Wound Healing; A Randomized Controlled Trial.
 J Clinic Care Skill 2023; 4 (4) :197-205

 URL: http://jccs.yums.ac.ir/article-1-214-en.html